The Missing Cross to Purity

 and fervency, and sincerity, and be circumspect;

-for they that follow those things, that the world's spirit invents daily,
+for those who follow those things, which the world's spirit invents daily,

 cannot be solid;